$0 UAE Transition Planning Checklist

 The quality of your documentation determines the speed of your child's access to support.
 A well-organized transition portfolio means the receiving system sees a child with an established profile and specific needs — not an unknown quantity requiring months of assessment from scratch.

-The diagnosis itself is portable.
-A formal diagnosis of autism, ADHD, dyslexia, or intellectual disability from a UAE-licensed practitioner will be recognized by receiving systems as evidence of need, even if it needs to be supplemented by new assessments.
+The diagnosis itself can be useful evidence.
+A formal diagnosis of autism, ADHD, dyslexia, or intellectual disability from a UAE-licensed practitioner may need to be supplemented by new assessments under the receiving system's rules.
 Do not leave without a certified copy of every diagnostic report your child has.

 Your advocacy role does not diminish.
 In the UAE, you advocated within the KHDA or ADEK framework.
 In the UK, you will need to understand the SEND framework and local authority obligations.
 The skills transfer — the specific knowledge needs to be rebuilt in the new context.